mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ This is again demonstrating the spectrum of composition.
 We can't generically work with this composition, we can just do it in an adhoc fashion of taking two concrete protocols and smashing them together.

 ^ There are programming concepts out there that would give us more of a handle on these kinds of things.
-One approach is higher-kinded types, which would allow us to create types more like we treat values.
+One approach is higher-kinded types, which would allow us to treat types more like we treat values.
 Swift will probably never get higher-kinded types directly, but we may get something that gets us close enough.

 ---